 Pelosi OKs drafting of impeachment articles against Trump

-She said she was authorising the drafting of articles of impeachment "sadly but with confidence and humility".
-"The president's actions have seriously violated the Constitution," Pelosi said.
-At the heart of the impeachment probe is a July call with the president of Ukraine, in which Trump pressed the leader to investigate Democrats and political rival Joe Biden as Trump was withholding aid to the country.

-"Our democracy is what is at stake," Pelosi said in her solemn announcement.
-"The president leaves us no choice but to act because he is trying to corrupt, once again, the election for his own benefit.
-The president has engaged in abuse of power, undermining our national security and jeopardizing the integrity of our elections."
-Earlier in the day, Pelosi announced that she would deliver an unusual public statement on the status of the House impeachment inquiry into President Trump.

-Democrats are charging toward a Christmas time vote on removing the 45th president, a situation Pelosi hoped to avoid but which now seems inevitable.
 On Wednesday, Pelosi met behind closed doors with her Democratic caucus, asking, "Äre you ready?"
 The answer was a resounding yes, according to those in the room.

-She made the morning statement from the speaker's offices at the Capitol, the same location where she declared the formal launch of the House investigation into Trump's actions toward Ukraine.
-Trump tweeted that if Democrats "are going to impeach me, do it now, fast".
-He said he wants to get on to a "fair trial" in the Senate.
-The president also said Democrats have "gone crazy".
+Democrats are charging toward a Christmastime vote on removing the 45th president, a situation Pelosi hoped to avoid but which now seems inevitable.
+She is to make a public statement on impeachment at 9 a.m.

 Three leading legal scholars testified Wednesday to the House Judiciary Committee that Trump's attempts to have Ukraine investigate Democratic rivals are grounds for impeachment, bolstering the Democrats' case.
 A fourth expert called by Republicans warned against rushing the process, arguing this would be the shortest of impeachment proceedings, with the “thinnest" record of evidence in modern times, setting a worrisome standard.

+"You just don't like the guy,” said Rep. Doug Collins of Georgia, the top Republican on the panel.
+Trump rewarded some of his allies with politically valuable presidential tweets as the daylong hearing dragged into the evening.
+At their private meeting on Wednesday, Democratic lawmakers also delivered a standing ovation to Rep. Adam Schiff, whose 300-page Intelligence Committee report cataloged potential grounds for impeachment, overwhelmingly indicating they want to continue to press the inquiry rather than slow its advance or call a halt for fear of political costs in next year's congressional elections.

+Meanwhile, Trump's team fanned out across the Capitol with Vice President Mike Pence meeting with House Republicans and White House officials conferring with Senate Republicans to prepare for what could be the first presidential impeachment trial in a generation.
+White House Counsel Pat Cipollone, who has declined for now to participate in the House proceedings, relayed Trump's hope that the impeachment effort can be stopped in the House and there will be no need for a Senate trial, which seems unlikely.

-Trump has declined to testify before House hearings or answer questions in writing.
+White House officials and others said Trump is eager to have his say.
+Sen. Roy Blunt, R-Mo., said, “He feels like he has had no opportunity to tell his side of the story."
+Trump lambastes the impeachment probe daily and proclaims his innocence of any wrongdoing at length, but he has declined to testify before House hearings or answer questions in writing.
 At the heart of the inquiry is his July phone call asking Ukraine to investigate rival Democrats including Joe Biden as he was withholding aid from the ally, which faced an aggressive Russia on its border.

 At Wednesday's session, three legal experts called by Democrats said impeachment was merited.
-Noah Feldman, a Harvard Law School professor, said he considered it clear that the president's conduct met the definition of "high crimes and misdemeanours".
-Michael Gerhardt, a University of North Carolina law professor, said, "If what we're talking about is not impeachable...then nothing is impeachable."
+Noah Feldman, a Harvard Law School professor, said he considered it clear that the president's conduct met the definition of “high crimes and misdemeanors.”
+Said Michael Gerhardt, a University of North Carolina law professor, “If what we're talking about is not impeachable ... then nothing is impeachable."

 The only Republican witness, Jonathan Turley, a law professor at George Washington University, dissented from the other legal experts.
+He said the Democrats were bringing a "slipshod impeachment" case against the president, but he didn't excuse Trump's behaviour.
+“It is not wrong because President Trump is right," Turley said.
+“A case for impeachment could be made, but it cannot be made on this record."
 (AP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)